 Following is a short story that was told to me by an old US Army Colonel.
-I thing it may be as meaningful to you as it was for me:
+I think it may be as meaningful to you as it was for me:

-After being commissioned as a 2nd Lieutenant in the U.S. Army, I was immediately placed on active duty.
+After being commissioned as a 2nd Lieutenant, Regular Army, I was immediately placed on active duty.
 My first assignment was at Fort Hood, Texas.

 It's about what came next.